gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If verification succeeds, the handler returns a 2.05 (Content) message containing the CBOR simple value True if the group is currently active, or the CBOR simple value False otherwise.
 The group is considered active if it is set to allow new members to join, and if communication within the group is expected.

-The method to set the current group status, i.e. active or inactive, is out of the scope of this specification, and is defined for the administrator interface of the Group Manager specified in {{I-D.tiloca-ace-oscore-gm-admin}}.
+The method to set the current group status, i.e. active or inactive, is out of the scope of this specification, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.

 # Token POST and Group Joining {#sec-joining-node-to-GM}